apache/directory-server/server-installers/README.txt

 Documentation
 -------------

-All installer based distributions include a copy of the site documentation within the docs directory.
+Go online for the most up to date documentation.
 Point your browser to:

-    ./docs/index.html

-or go online here for the most up to date documentation,

      http://directory.apache.org/apacheds/1.0/